Jwu44/YourMum/product/task.md

 [ ] I am looking to refactor the codebase so it contains less files and is optimised for performance.
-Trace the purpose of @server.mjs file.
-Currently I have deployed my frontend on vercel and backend on aws EB.
-Identify if there are any dependencies with @server.mjs file.
+What's the difference between @api.ts and @routes.ts files?
+Should I move the @api.ts file to @routes.ts file?